arshyasharifian/replicateETF/README.md

 This repository uses Alpaca API, but the code can be reused for other trading platform like IEX.
 To directly use the package defined here, please setup an Alpaca API [account](https://alpaca.markets/docs/).

+## Alpaca
+As of now, The package assumes the entire account is used for etf replication so any additional equity added outside of package could/may be changed.
 ## Export Alpaca API Keys and Base URL

 This example showcases exporting the basic API keys needed to execute some of the available functions.
 The `BASE_URL` defined below corresponds to the paper trading for testing algorithms.
 There is an alternative `BASE_URL` for live trading.